You are currently viewing Awesome Sci-Fi/Fantasy Book to TV Series Adaptations for You to Watch

 If you’ll check out Wikipedia, this is Richard Morgan’s first novel, so wow!
 Not a lot of sci-fi writers make it big on their first work.
 So when I heard that Netflix would make a live-action adaptation of Altered Carbon, my imagination ran wild on how the tv series will pan out.

 I was a little bit apprehensive about the changes made to the major characters.
-Still, after a couple of episodes, Tak Kovacs, the rebel, actually seemed cooler than Tak Kovacs, the soldier.
+Still, after a couple of episodes, Takeshi Kovacs, the rebel, actually seemed cooler than Takeshi Kovacs, the soldier.

 Honestly, I’m just immersing myself with season one, by all accounts, this tv adaptation is turning out to be a masterpiece of modern tv production.